 - Networking.
 Use your networking skills to contact people who know you.
 Tell them you are looking for work.
 Grow your network and get to know people in your chosen field.

 - Career fairs.
 Attend career fairs to make industry contacts and conduct informal interviews with these businesses.
-Learn about the skills, experience and qualities employers need.
+Learn about the skills, experience, and qualities employers need.
 Find out about upcoming job openings.
-Make sure you get the most out of attending a career fair and check one out near you.
+Make sure you get the most out of attending a career fair.

 - Information interviews.
 Set up information interviews to show your interest in various companies and learn more about them.

 - Career-related jobs.
 Look for work in a job related to your field of study.
-For job ideas, visit OCCinfo.
+For job ideas, check out the occupational profiles on OCCinfo.
 Use the search filter to select your general field of study and find related occupations.
-Then use one of the job banks to look for work.
+Then use Alberta Job Postings and other job banks to look for work.
 Even a part-time job in a related field may be a great way to gain experience.

 - Volunteer opportunities.
-Consider volunteering.
-You can gain workplace experience and grow your transferable skills.
+You can gain workplace experience and grow your transferable skills from volunteering.
 You can find volunteer opportunities at Go Volunteer.
 To find a volunteer centre near you, visit Volunteer Alberta.

 - Self-employment.
 If you have skills that are in demand, you may want to consider starting your own business.
 You might be able to work from home as a freelancer or start up a business in a good location.
 To get started, see the resources on self-employment and starting a small business.